serpro69/kotlin-faker/README.md

 [![Stand With Ukraine](https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/banner-direct-single.svg)](https://stand-with-ukraine.pp.ua)

+> [!IMPORTANT]
+> **Are you considering supporting the project by donating to me?
+Please DO NOT!!!**
+>
+> **Please visit the above banner link and make a small donation to help the people in Ukraine.
+A small donation goes a long way.** 💙💛

 <a href="https://github.com/serpro69/kotlin-faker"> <img src=./logo/name.png alt="kotlin-faker"/> </a>

 > **Generate realistically-looking fake data for Kotlin, Android, Java and JVM**